 Set in an Area of Outstanding Natural Beauty, the Barn is perfect for romance or retreat, walking, cycling, golf, short breaks and exploring National Trust properties, such as Cotehele House and the Royal Horticultural Society's Rosemoor Gardens, or for work if you prefer to avoid the big hotel chains and come back to the relaxing atmosphere of the Barn and the stunning views of the Tamar Valley.
-Also, some of the most stunning beaches in South East Cornwall are just 30 minutes away by car, with the spectacular North Coast being about 40 minutes by car.
+Also, some of the most beautiful beaches in South Cornwall are just 30 minutes away by car, with the spectacular North Coast being about 40 minutes..

 The Barn welcomes dogs and is within walking distance of a dog friendly pub which also serves excellent home cooked lunches.
-Other local hostelries offer great evening meals and even better beers.
+Other local hostelries offer great evening meals and even better beers and all welcome dogs.

 French doors in the Barn overlook it's totally private, secluded rose garden and south facing terrace, as well as a mature apple orchard and the more formal and horticultural gardens of Sandhill House.
 Facilities include a sumptuous shower room with underfloor heating, and well-appointed kitchen area, king-size bed, free wifi, Freeview TV with integrated DVD.

-Sandhill House is set in 2 glorious acres, with spectacular views of the Tamar Valley.
+Sandhill House is set in 2 glorious acres, with spectacular views over the Tamar Valley.
 The first record of habitation on the site is in 1296.

 Gunnislake, on the border of Cornwall and Devon, is situated between the ancient stannary town of Tavistock in Devon, with its 900 year old Pannier market everyday, and historic Liskeard in Cornwall, with England's Ocean City, Plymouth being just 18 miles south.
 The property is within a dedicated area of Outstanding Natural Beauty and Cornwall and West Devon's Mining World Heritage Site, recording the region's industrial archaeology.
-With Gunnislake Station only a short walk up the carriage drive makes the Tamar Orchard Barn the ideal starting point for the world famous railway journey, the Tamar Valley line to Plymouth, passing over Calstock Viaduct.
+Gunnislake Station only a short walk up the carriage drive makes the Tamar Orchard Barn the ideal starting point for the world famous railway journey, the Tamar Valley line to Plymouth, passing over Calstock Viaduct.
 The historic Naval City of Plymouth hosts the National Marine Aquarium and Barbican and the Hoe.
 Bodmin Moor and other Poldark country is just a short drive away.